Mini project : digital video editing : document transcript

 This is Mini Project documentation about digital video editing.
 It is part of the 2009/10 BSc ( Hons ) in Multimedia Technology (course number 2ELE0075) from the University of Hertfordshire.
 All the mini projects are designed as level two modules of the undergraduate programmes.
 It contains a project introduction and briefings for days 1 and 2 and an exercise.
 This project entails the creation, editing, and encoding of a video sequence with the intention of distribution over a particular d

-This lecture forms part of the "Advanced Database Design" topic in the Database Systems module.
+This reading material forms part of the "Classes and arithmetic" topic in the Introduction to OO Programming in Java module.

 Mini project : credit the edit : document transcript